Thadzy/Thadzy-Obsidian/Resources/Circular Motion.md

 # Cues
 if object not moving along circular path but have the centripetal acceleration it's still call circular motion?
+Ans
+What is the diffirent of angular velocity and linear v
 # Summary
 ```